kajolparikh10/site-survery-qa-tests/README.md

-# Environmental Site Survey API - QA Test Suite
+# Environmental Site Survey API QA Tester

 ## Overview
 A lightweight QA automation suite testing data validation and edge cases for an environmental site survey API, built with Python and pytest.